-7.1.7.4 Primary binding
+7.1.8.4 Primary binding

 The Bindery's primary task is the binding and repair of library material, to ensure its speedy availability to library users.
 Private binding is done as allowed by the primary and secondary binding workload.
 Bind-work is accepted throughout the year and tariffs are revised annually.
-Loan and Information Resources departments send material to be bound through the Administrative Assistant with a check-out summary for Bindery on Sierra, together with the instruction form.
+Library departments, Loan and Information Resources departments send material to be bound through the Administrative Assistant who completes the intake form.
 The Bindery binds according to instructions on the intake form.
 Confidentiality is of utmost importance.
 The Bindery checks quality and sends completed consignments to the Administrative Assistant who keeps statistics and sends bound materials to the respective departments.

-7.1.7.4.1 Secondary binding
+7.1.8.4.1 Secondary binding